lesserwhirls/netchdf/Readme.md

 ### Why this library?

-There is so much important scientific data stored in the NetCDF and HDF file formats, that those formats will never go away.
-It is important that there be maintainable, independent libraries to read these files forever.
+The scientific data stored in NetCDF and HDF file formats must remain forever readable.

 The Netcdf-Java library prototyped a "Common Data Model" (CDM) to provide a single API to access various file formats.
 The netcdf* and hdf* file formats are similar enough to make a common API a practical and useful goal.
 By focusing on read-only access to just these formats, the API and the code are kept simple.
 In short, a library that focuses on simplicity and clarity is a safeguard for the irreplaceable investment in these scientific datasets.

+A second motivation is to allow multithreaded access to these files.
+The lack of thread safety in the HDF5-C library is a major failing that needs to be fixed.

 ### Why do we need another library besides the standard reference libraries?

 It's necessary to have independent implementations of any standard.
 If you don't have multiple implementations, it's easy for the single implementer to mistake the implementation for the actual standard.
-It's easy to hide problems that are actually in the standard by adding work-arounds in the code, instead of documenting problems and creating new versions of the standard with clear fixes.
+It's easy to hide problems that are actually in the standard by adding work arounds in the code, instead of documenting problems and creating new versions of the standard with clear fixes.
 For Netcdf/Hdf, the standard is the file formats, along with their semantic descriptions.
 The API is language and library specific, and is secondary to the standard.

-More subtly, its very hard to see the elegance (or otherwise) of your own design, you need independent review of your data structures and API by people truly invested in getting them right.
+More subtly, it's very hard to see the elegance (or otherwise) of your own design; you need independent review of your data structures and API by people truly invested in getting them right.

 Having multiple implementations is a huge win for the reference library, in that bugs are more quickly found, and